VAT Rates in UAE

+There are three types of VAT Rates in UAE.
+The standard VAT rate in UAE is 5 percent.
+The other two VAT Rates in UAE are 0 percent and exempted VAT.
 There are currently three major VAT rate brackets.
 Depending on the supply carried out by the businesses, these will be VAT-able differently.
 Accordingly, filing and compliance issues will arise.

 Lets visit how some of the major sectors are impacted :-

 Businesses then need to make decisions whether they want to keep the prices at their current rates (and thereby the cost for the consumer increases by 5% over the current price), or businesses could begin rethinking prices to maintain volumes – if they are very price sensitive.

 Zero rate supplies and exempt supplies as explained above have no visible impact on the consumer. i.e. they will not be paying any tax.
-However, from a business point of view, a business supplying zero rate can claim the input VAT from the government by filing doing a VAT Filing.
+However, from a business point of view, a business supplying zero rate can claim the input VAT from the government by VAT Return Filing.
 However, if a business conducts exempt supply, they cannot claim from the government.
 In this case, Businesses may look at their current pricing and margins (for loans) and look to adjust the charges.
 For example, public transport may increase their outgoing rates as they would be paying for petrol, maintenance etc at the standard rate when they purchase it.

-And then there’s the cost of compliance, which the businesses need to begin to estimate now.
+There’s the cost of compliance, which the businesses need to begin to estimate now.
 Assessment of the applicable rates and if there’s a mix supply – businesses need to determine this and also make decisions on tweaking operations, systems and most of all, the cost of doing all of this before VAT hits the market.